Enterprise Isometric Internet security firewall protection information

 Design Factors for Data Center Networks

-When designing a data center network, network professionals must consider factors that are not directly related to their area of specialization.
+When designing a data center network, network professionals must consider factors unrelated to their area of specialization.
 To avoid a network topology becoming a bottleneck for expansion, a design must consider the data center’s growth rate (expressed as the number of servers, switch ports, customers, or any other metric).
+Data center network designs must also consider application bandwidth demand.
+Network professionals commonly use the oversubscription concept to translate such demand into more relatable units (such as ports or switch modules).

 Oversubscription